Skip to main content

 -Complete all required tasks and assignments.

--Write a 5 to 7-page academic paper (with a pair or in a team of three to four students) where they demonstrate their skills in producing academic language.
+-Write a 5 to 7-page academic paper (in pairs or a team of three to four students) where students demonstrate their skills in producing academic language.
 The paper must meet the criteria for grade 3 (see below).
-Note: Plagiarism results in a failing course grade.
+Note: Plagiarism results in failing the course.

 Assessment scale